0724654276/PITCH/README.md

 # Project-Name
 PITCH_APPLICATION

-this is an application that allows users to submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.
+This is an application that allows users to submit their one minute pitches and other users will vote on them and leave comments to give their feedback on them.

 ## Technologies Used